utkarshsharma00/febuntu_SIG/CLASS_4/Agenda.md

 ## Questions List
 1. Switch the bit ON.
 2. Switch the bit OFF.
-3. Set the bit ON.
-4. Set the bit OFF.
-5. Print all bits.
+3. Print all bits.
-6. Count bits.
+4. Count bits.